 1) How far will my apartment be from the school?

-We always aim for it to be no more than 3km from your home to your branch.
+We always aim for your home to be close to your branch as we realistically can.
 Nobody likes a long commute!

 3) What will I need to pack for China?